 Let’s Get Kids to Play in The Kitchen

 It can be a real challenge to get kids excited about eating vegetables.
-Let’s face it, instructing kids on the virtues of zucchini will fall on deaf ears.
+Let’s face it, instructing kids on the virtues of zucchini usually goes in one ear and our the other.
 A great way to get them interested is to make them an active participant in the process and have some fun preparing meals in the kitchen together.

 Long winter days are the perfect time to get creative with zucchini, especially if you are looking for indoor activities.
 Zucchini is a great source of Vitamin C, fiber and beta carotene.
 It also serves as a great substitute to pasta, which is helpful for families switching to the gluten free diet.

 Zucchini pasta can be made by a peeler or there is a really fun tool out there called the Inspiralizer.
 Many children will find it fun to turn most fruits and vegetables into noodles.
 This is easy, fun, delicious and most importantly a healthy alternative to carbs (think pasta).